actualbudget/actual/README.md

-**Note from maintainer: don't expect responses or PR merges until May 16th.** 🏖️

-I (@jlongster) am currently away on vacation and not checking this.
-I am currently the only maintainer of Actual (person able to merge PRs, etc).
-I'd like to fix this soon and if you are interested in helping, please help manage issues & PRs and I will bring on consistent contributors as maintainers.

-**Please help** by making it as clear as possible what changes are being made.
-When I get back this will greatly help triage the work.

-When I get back, I will work on guides and structure to help anyone get involved, particularly explaining how the code works.

----

 This is the main project to run [Actual](https://github.com/actualbudget/actual), a local-first personal finance tool.
 It comes with the latest version of Actual, and a server to persist changes and make data available across all devices.

 Join the [discord](https://discord.gg/pRYNYr4W5A)!